PLATOONProject/Metadata-Registry/README.md

 - **Maven**: Maven 3.6.3 or later should be installed in your local environment to build the docker image (execute `mvn -version` to check the successful installation).

 ## 4  Installation Guide
-This part aims to aid IT administrators or developers in the installation of the IDS Metadata Broker.
-Metadata Broker is still actively maintained by Fraunhofer IAIS.
+This part aims to aid IT administrators or developers in the installation of the Metadata Registry.
+Metadata Registry is still actively maintained by Fraunhofer IAIS.
 If any problem arises while following the installation guide, please get in touch with the email provided at the end of this file.

 ### 4.1 Prepare The SSL Certificate
 For the SSL certificate, you need to have these two files:
 - **server.crt:** an x509 certificate, either self-signed or from an official CA
 - **server.key:** the private key for the certificate.

 The certificate needs to be of *.crt* format and must have the name *server.crt* and the file for private key should have the name *server.key*.
+Here is a sample command to create a self-signed certificate, which requires OpenSSL to be installed:

+openssl req -newkey rsa:4096 \
+            -x509 \
+            -sha256 \
+            -days 3650 \
+            -nodes \
+            -out server.crt \
+            -keyout server.key

-In case your certificate is of *.pem* format, it can be converted with the following commands, which require OpenSSL to be installed:
+In case your certificate is in *.pem* format, it can be converted with the following commands:

 			openssl x509 -in mycert.pem -out server.crt
 			openssl rsa -in mykey.pem -out server.key